All Episodes

 Glad you called, sir.

-So what uh what I wanted to touch on was um I think everyone is is super hyper focused on the TikTok thing, and and what I think people have failed to realize is the issue of data farming going back to China has been occurring now for you know years and years.
+And what I think people have failed to realize is the issue of data farming going back to China has been occurring now for years and years.

-Uh Department of Homeland Security a few years ago put out a uh a few articles that uh several of the consumer-made drones um that the biggest company in in drone technology creates was was actively sending analytics and and media data back to China.
+Department of Homeland Security a few years ago put out a few articles that several of the consumer-made drones that the biggest company in drone technology creates was actively sending analytics and media data back to China.

 You know, look, I don't doubt any of this is happening.